It’s on: Rosslanders to go to the polls in April - Trail Daily Times

-Rosslanders will be going to the polls to choose a new city councillor in April.
+Rosslanders will be going to the polls to choose a new city councillor.

-Three people have filed nomination papers for the by-election, to be held on April 4.
+Three people have filed nomination papers for the by-election, to be held April 4.

 Terry Miller, the former head of the Sustainability Commission, Dan Haines, a retired homeowner, and community developer Fletcher Quince have thrown their hat in the ring for the vacant council seat.

-Miller, an emergency preparedness co-ordinator with Interior Health, said after years of community involvement in Rossland, he says he wants to take a deeper dive into public service.
+Miller, an emergency preparedness co-ordinator with Interior Health, said after years of community involvement in Rossland, he wants to take a deeper dive into public service.

 “I’ve been involved in many different aspects of the community over the years, and this is one of the pieces that I hadn’t yet experienced first-hand,” he said.
 “I’ve made presentations to council but never been on that side of the table.

-“I’ve kept my head down the last few years but now it was time to get back into the game.”
+“I’ve kept my head down the last few years but now it’s time to get back into the game.”

 He’s appeared before council to urge caution on council initiatives like the plastic ban bylaw and Emcon affordable housing development.

-“I’d like to see this town slow down a little bit, in terms of development, and concentrate on what we really need in this town, like infrastructure,” he says.
-“Some of these latest proposals, I have not been in favour of them.
+“I’d like to see this town slow down a little bit in terms of development, and concentrate on what we really need in this town, like infrastructure,” he says.
+“Some of these latest proposals, I have not been in favour of.

 Quince was unavailable to comment at press time.
 In 2018, however, he said he was focused on leadership, integrity, making research-based decisions and strategic, forward thinking.